coreinfrastructure/best-practices-badge/doc/api.md

     The format is html by default; json and csv are also supported.
     See below for more about the query.

+## Sample program

+See the [best-practices.py](./best-practices.py) program to see an example of how to download and analyze data.
+Notice that since we supply JSON data in pages, you need to retrieve all the pages if you want the entire dataset.
+If you retrieve the entire database, store it locally (in a file or database system); it intentionally takes some time to download all of it.

 ## Query (Search)

 The "/projects" URL supports various searches.